Nabo Gass

 Nabo Gass (25 August 1954 in Ebingen, Germany) is a German painter and glass artist.
-He is counted among the artists who show innovative perspective in their association with glass.

 Life

-1973 Nabo Gass set out on a journey through Italy to find answers for his future and he did.
-It was the colorful and luminous stained glass painting by Lorenzo Ghiberti in the Florentine Cathedral Santa Maria del Fiore.
+In 1973, Gass travelled to Italy.
 After a classical education as a glass painter, he studied in the 1970s at the Wiesbaden School of Liberal Arts and at the Academy of Arts in Berlin.
 In the mid 1980s he founded the “Atelier Transparent” in Wiesbaden, where he presently lives and works.
 Glass has been the focus of his artistic endeavors since 1986.
-Numerous exhibitions and commissions in Germany and abroad as well as work in the private and public sector have made his glass art famous.

-The subject of his work finds its origins in real life: defining experiences, revolutionary encounters, shocking news and the contradictions of our complex world.